What is PD SELF?

 Are able to actively engage in group activities and discussions

-Can commit to attending at least 80% of the 8 sessions
+Can commit to attending all of the 9 sessions

 Have an email and the ability to conduct email correspondence